Absence of emergent supersymmetry at superconducting quantum critical points in Dirac and Weyl semimetals: RESULTS

 where $u_{2n} \propto g^{2n}/v_f^d$.
 Using the scaling dimension in momentum space, we have

 Here, $z$ is the dynamical exponent for both the fermionic and bosonic fields.

-Within the standard RG framework \cite{Shankar94}, one usually takes the free action $S^0 = S_{f}^0 + S_{b}^0$ as the free fixed point, which reproduces itself after RG transformation, and then determine the scaling behavior of the field operators and coupling constants.
-In the present case, it is easy to find that the following scaling behaviors:
+Within the standard RG framework \cite{Shankar94}, one usually takes the free action $S^0 = S_{f}^0 + S_{b}^0$ as the free fixed point, which reproduces itself upon making RG transformations, and then determines the scaling behaviors of all the field operators and coupling constants.
+In the present case, it is easy to find the following scaling behaviors:

-According to Eq.~(\ref{Equ2n}), for $n = 1$ we see that the one-loop polarization function behaves as \bea \Pi_2(q)\propto g^2\l(q^2\r)^{\frac{D}{2}-1}, \eea which means that $z = 1$ when the polarization is added to the free boson action.
-As pointed out in Refs.~\cite{Kim08, Huh08}, $z$ is not altered by higher order corrections because its value is protected by the $U(1)$ gauge invariance \cite{Zerf16} of action (\ref{Eqaction}).
+According to Eq.~(\ref{Equ2n}), for $n = 1$ we see that the one-loop polarization function behaves as \bea \Pi_2(k)\propto g^2\l(k^2\r)^{\frac{D}{2}-1}, \eea which means that $z = 1$ is not changed by adding the polarization to the free boson action.
+As pointed out in Refs.~\cite{Kim08, Huh08}, that $z$ is not altered by higher order corrections results from the $U(1)$ gauge invariance \cite{Zerf16} of action (\ref{Eqaction}).
 In the case of $z = 1$, it is clear that $\l[u_{2n}\r] = 0$ for $d = 3$, thus all the $|\phi|^{2n}$ terms are marginal.
 For $d < 3$, $\l[u_{2n}\r]>0$ and there are an infinite number of relevant self-coupling terms.
-This indicates that, at the QCP of $d < 3$ system, the one-loop polarization $\Pi_2(q)$ is more important than the free boson action given by Eq.~(\ref{EqactionBf}) in the ultralow energy region.
-As the result, it is no longer appropriate to regard the free boson action $S_b^0$ as the free fixed point.
+This indicates that, at the QCP of $d < 3$ system, the one-loop polarization $\Pi_2(k)$ is more important than the free boson action given by Eq.~(\ref{EqactionBf}) in the ultralow energy region.
+As a result, it is no longer appropriate to regard the free boson action $S_b^0$ as the free fixed point.
 A more suitable approach is to adopt the scheme proposed in Refs.~\cite{Huh08, Sachdev}: discard the free boson action $S_b^0$, and determine the scaling dimension of boson field $\phi$ by taking the Yukawa coupling, i.e., $S_I$, as the starting fixed point.
-By using this scheme, one can show that the correct scaling dimensions of field operators and coupling parameters are
+Employing this scheme, we find the following correct scaling dimensions:

 For $z = 1$, all the $|\phi|^{2n}$ terms with $n \geq 2$ are marginal.
 This conclusion is independent of the spatial dimension.
 An immediate indication is that all the bosonic self-coupling terms are equally important at low energies and should be considered simultaneously.